Anxiety Across the Lifespan – Healing and Growth

 By integrating evidence-based practices with a systemic perspective, I tailor my work to address the unique challenges faced by each individual or couple.

 My approach draws from a diverse range of theories and modalities, including Family Systems Therapy, Gottman Method, and Emotionally Focused approaches for relational dynamics and attachment.
-I also utilize Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Somatic techniques, Intergenerational Trauma work, and Complex Trauma Reprocessing methods, as well as Experiential, Strategic, Solution-Focused, Narrative, and Strength-Based therapies.
+I also utilize Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Somatic techniques, and Eye Movement Desensitization and Reprocessing (EMDR), as well as Experiential, Strategic, Solution-Focused, Narrative, and Strength-Based therapies.

 Incorporating Multiculturalism and Existential perspectives, I recognize the intersectionality of societal, community, and familial influences.
 These include factors such as age, gender, ethnic and racial heritage, acculturation, socioeconomic status, sexual orientation, disability, and religious or spiritual traditions.